-If you’ve been a following Sleep Baby Love for a while, you will know two things 1) you will get awesome sleep tips for both babies and toddlers 2) twice a year you will get an article about how to adjust to daylight saving time.
+If you’ve been following Sleep Baby Love for a while, you will know two things 1) you will get awesome sleep tips for both babies and toddlers 2) twice a year, you will get an article about how to adjust to daylight saving time.

 What does it mean to Spring Forward?

 On Sunday, March 14th – 6am is now 7am – and 6pm is really 7pm.

 In my opinion, this is the better of the two daylight saving time adjustments (especially when you have kids) – since your early risers will actually wake up at a normal time (even if it’s just because of some clock magic and even if it only lasts a day or two).

 This is the time of year when it will remain darker in the morning and stays light at night, too since in a month or two; you will start to see the sunrise earlier in the morning (and that is a whole different story how sleep gets messed up).

 Oh, and after the time change, even though your child may wake up a little later (by the clock), they might not be too excited to go to sleep an hour earlier if you try to adjust right away…

 Here are the best tips to prepare for the adjustment to daylight saving time: